LiskArchive/lisk-legacy-docs/start/maintain-node.md

 If you fall under one of the following groups, we recommend you to set up your own node:

 - __Exchanges__ and other services that rely on a stable API interface to the network.
-- __Delegates__ - if you have registered a delegate and would like to actively forge.
+- __Delegates__ who have registered a delegate and would like to actively forge.
 - __Users__ who do not trust external sources and want to be in full control over their node.

 ## Why operate a node?